 In addition to all of the functionality that a basic Moodle LMS offers, our solutions offer some key value-add services to help you get the most out of your system:

-With the recent Moodle 4.0 upgrade, there are even more incredible features and technical innovations to get excited about.
+With the recent Moodle 4.5 update, the platform offers more powerful features than ever.
+If you’re considering moving forward, now’s a great time to take advantage of the latest Moodle features and benefits.
 To bring you up to date with all that the new and improved Moodle LMS has to offer, we’ve compiled a full functionality breakdown of what you can expect from the latest update.
 Read it here.

 Want to implement Moodle LMS at your organisation?
 Get in touch!